Executive, Partner and Owner Representation

 This is Bertram LLP’s credo: “Executives, partners and owners are entitled to the same high-quality representation as Fortune 50 companies.”

 We understand that executive and ownership agreements are major transactions, often involving millions in compensation and equity interests.
-We represent executives, partners and owners in these transactions, including negotiating employment-related agreements, partnership and shareholder agreements, and proprietary rights, inventions and restrictive covenant agreements.
+We represent executives and owners in these transactions, including negotiating employment-related agreements, partnership and shareholder agreements, and proprietary rights, inventions and restrictive covenant agreements.
 We also represent executives, partners and owners in disputes and litigation involving these agreements and other employment-related issues, including discrimination, harassment and retaliation claims.

 Our representation includes: